New Hausdorff type dimensions and optimal bounds for bilipschitz invariant dimensions: The universal restricted Hausdorff dimension

-Proposition~\ref{p:rdim} shows that $\rdim$ is not the Hausdorff dimension, but leaves open the question whether it differs from the packing dimension, or more generally, from the modified upper $\Phi$-intermediate dimensions as well.
-The following result settles this question.
+Theorem~\ref{t:ASDarboux} and \eqref{e:pdimAS}--\eqref{e:hdimAS} show that $\rdim K>\lbdim K=\lpdim K=\hdim K$ is even possible for `uniformly branching sets' $K$.
+The next theorem states that $\rdim$ does not coincide with the packing dimension, or more generally, with the modified upper $\Phi$-intermediate dimensions.

 \begin{theorem} Let $n$ be a positive integer and let $\Phi$ be an arbitrary admissible function.
 Then there exists a compact set $K\su\R^n$ for which

 Consequently, $\pdim K=n$. \end{theorem}

 \begin{proof} Assume that $\{Q_i\}_{i\geq 1}$ is an enumeration of the closed dyadic subcubes of $[0,1]^n$ such that $|Q_i|\leq |Q_j|$ for all $i>j$.
 We say that a dyadic cube is of \emph{level $i$} if it has edge length $2^{-i}$.
 Let us define strictly increasing sequences of integers $n_k,m_k$ by induction.
 Let $n_1=0$ and if $n_k$ is already defined then let $m_k$ be the smallest integer such that